Corey Dickerson Player Props: Nationals vs. Braves

 Corey Dickerson At The Plate

-- Dickerson is batting .255 with three doubles, two home runs and four walks.
+- Dickerson is hitting .260 with three doubles, two home runs and four walks.

-- In 10 of 17 games this season (58.8%), Dickerson has reached base via hit, and that includes multiple hits twice.
+- In 11 of 18 games this year (61.1%), Dickerson has reached safely via hit, and that includes multiple hits twice.

-- He has hit a long ball in two of 17 games played this season, and in 3.8% of his plate appearances.
+- In 18 games played this year, he has hit a homer in two of them.

-- Dickerson has driven in a run in six games this season (35.3%), including two games with multiple runs batted in.
+- Dickerson has driven in a run in six games this year (33.3%), including two games with multiple runs batted in.

-- In five of 17 games this season, he has scored, including multiple runs once.
+- In five of 18 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.